clarisma/just-the-docs/java/utility-classes.md

 ## `Mercator`

 Various methods to convert coordinates between longitude/latitude and the Mercator projection used internally by GeoDesk.

-## `RouteBuilder` ~~0.2~~